andreagiuliani3/SFSChain/README.md

 ### First look

 Upon the very first startup of the program, it will perform an application check mechanism from Docker to verify that Ganache is ready to listen.
-If there are no errors, ADIChain will start correctly and run the first homepage.
+If there are no errors, SFSChain will start correctly and run the first homepage.

 ![]( https://github.com/andreagiuliani3/Software-Security-BESU/blob/master/first_look.png)